fanf2/draft-dnsop-sha-ll-not/draft.md

 ## Less predictable RRSIG records

-In addition to deprecating SHA-1 ((#deprecate)), DNSSEC signers can provide extra protection against possible collision attacks by adding entropy to make RRSIG inception and expiration times less predictable.
+In addition to upgrading to a secure algorithm ((#deprecate)), DNSSEC signers can provide extra protection against possible collision attacks by adding entropy to make RRSIG inception and expiration times less predictable.

 The inception time SHOULD include at least 12 bits of output from a CSPRNG.
 (2^12 seconds is slightly more than an hour.)
 For example,